 E-bikes are not allowed at our programs to ensure a safe and consistent experience for all participants.
 We want all kids to use pedal power, encouraging fitness and skill development on equal footing, and to ride similar equipment for a fair and fun environment.

-We have a small stable of bikes available for use during our programs, please contact admin@wheelkids.com if you need to coordinate a rental.
+We have a small fleet of bikes available for use rent our programs ($25/day), please contact admin@wheelkids.com if you need to coordinate a rental.

 We have a variety of programs with different refund policies and timelines.
 Please see our Refunds page for details.